 A resonance, a beating heart, a dash of sensibility & bit of kindness- are simple tools that make great difference in life.
 The best part is everyone already has them up their sleeves.

-The “proper” talk/write of bereavement has been in my head for some time, in fact with many trashed attempted drafts as it is rather difficult to put into context because as mentioned, these are raw emotions.
-So much of energy is needed to hold these feelings & intellectuality in balance to allow the context to be comprehensible for all.
+The “proper” talk/write of bereavement has been in my head for some time, in fact with many trashed attempted drafts, because so much of energy is needed to hold these feelings & to intellectualize the context to be comprehensible for all.

 Bereavement is certainly as old as time and life, yet it is not treated as warmly as the latter.
 Bereavement and its other accompanying elements are considered to be on the other end of the emotional spectrum- most people just don’t want to talk about it (including the bereaved).
 While every human being is by nature able to percept this feeling, not everyone actually has to go through one in their lifetime.